Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption

 \subsection{Identifiability}

 \looseness-1 We first study identifiability, i.e., under which assumptions and up to which ambiguities certain parts of the postulated generative process can be provably recovered given access to the full distributions.
-As established by the following results, our model class is identifiable up to orthogonal transformation, provided that the training perturbations are sufficiently diverse, the dimension of the latent space is known, and some additional technical assumptions hold. \begin{restatable}[Identifiability up to orthogonal transformation ]{theorem}{idgaussian} For $M\in \ZZ_{\geq 0}$, let $\ab_0, ..., \ab_M\in\RR^K$ be ${M+1}$ perturbation labels.
-Let $\dec,\dect:\RR^{\dimZ}\to\RR^\dimX$, $\Wb,\Wbt\in\RR^{\dimZ\times K}$, and $\PP,\PPt$ be distributions on~$\RR^{\dimZ}$ such that the models $(\dec,\Wb,\PP)$ and $(\dect,\Wbt,\PPt)$ induce the same observed distributions, i.e., for all $e\in[M]_0$:
+As established by the following results, our model class is identifiable up to orthogonal transformation, provided that the training perturbations are sufficiently diverse, the dimension of the latent space is known, and some additional technical assumptions hold.
+All proofs are provided in~\cref{app:proofs}. \begin{restatable}[Identifiability up to orthogonal transformation ]{theorem}{idgaussian} For $M\in \ZZ_{\geq 0}$, let $\ab_0, ..., \ab_M\in\RR^K$ be ${M+1}$ perturbation labels.
+Let $\dec,\dect:\RR^{\dimZ}\to\RR^\dimX$, $\Wb,\Wbt\in\RR^{\dimZ\times K}$, and $\PP,\PPt$ be distributions on~$\RR^{\dimZ}$ such that the models $(\dec,\Wb,\PP)$ and $(\dect,\Wbt,\PPt)$ induce the same observed distributions, i.e.,